 The Huntington is committed to making its collections, buildings, programs, and services accessible for all visitors.

-A color-coded map of the grounds is available in the Visitor's Guide when you arrive, showing steep areas.
+A color-coded map of the grounds is available online and in the Visitor’s Guide when you arrive, showing steep areas.

 Families, teachers, and other service providers that support youth and adults on the Autism spectrum can prepare for a visit to The Huntington with a social narrative.
 This guide includes images and descriptions of what to expect on a visit to The Huntington, and is ideal for visitors on the Autism spectrum and those who benefit from having clear expectations.
 Social Narrative Guide

 Assistive Listening Devices

 For visitors who are deaf or hard of hearing, assistive listening devices (ALD), sign language interpretation, and real-time captioning are available for all public events; please email or call 626-405-3549 at least ten days in advance of the event to make arrangements.

 If you have questions about accessibility at The Huntington, contact us or call 626-405-2100.